Vahanbarsamian/SymfonyAirBnB/README.md

  - Ads
  - booking with datapicker front and back part

- Actually the booking part is functionnal(back and front parts)
+ Actually the booking part is functional(back and front parts)

  Comments and ratings fully functional